OpenSCvx/OpenSCvx/docs/UnderTheHood/vectorization_and_vmapping.md

 6. **Cross-node constraint signature confusion**: Regular nodal constraints use `(x, u, node, params)` while cross-node constraints use `(X, U, params)` - don't mix them up
 7. **Cross-node Jacobian sparsity**: Cross-node Jacobians have shape `(N, n_x)` but are typically very sparse (e.g., rate limits only couple 2 nodes).
 Be aware of memory usage for large N
 8. **Forgetting Python loops for patterns**: Cross-node constraints use `.at(k)` with integer indices - use Python loops to apply patterns across nodes (e.g., `for k in range(1, N): ... position.at(k) - position.at(k-1) ...`)
-9. **Manually wrapping cross-node constraints**: Cross-node constraints are auto-detected and don't need (and shouldn't use) `.at([...])` wrappers.
+9. **Manually wrapping cross-node constraints**: Cross-node constraints are auto-detected and must NOT use `.at([...])` wrappers - doing so will raise an error.
 The system automatically detects `.at(k)` node references and treats the constraint as a single constraint rather than replicating it to all nodes

 ## See Also